Snaps & Chats

 Snaps and Chats are like snippets of a personal conversation, while Stories are more like, well, a story you’re telling to a larger group of friends.

 Profiles make it easy to find the info and Snapchat features that you care about the most!
 There are different types of Profiles on Snapchat, including My Profile, Friendship Profiles, Group Profiles, and Public Profiles.

 My Profile features your Snapchat info, like your Bitmoji, location on the Map, friend info, and more.
 Friendship Profile is as unique as each individual friendship, this is where you can find Snaps and messages you’ve saved, your friend’s Snapchat info like Bitmoji and location on the Map, and this is also where you can manage your friendship, and report, block, or remove the friend.
 Group Profiles showcase your saved Snaps and Chats within a Group Chat and your friends’ Snapchat info.

 Public Profiles enable Snapchatters to be discovered in the app.
 If you want a Public Profile, you will need to create one first.
-Once you’ve created a Public Profile, you can showcase your favorite public Snaps, share your Lenses, and other information.
+Once you’ve created a Public Profile, you can showcase your favorite public Snaps and share your Lenses and other information.
 Other Snapchatters will be able to subscribe to your Public Profile.
 Your subscriber count is turned off by default, but if you want you can turn it on in Settings.

 Spotlight allows you to discover the world of Snapchat in one place and shines a light on the most entertaining Snaps, no matter who created them!